MeltwaterArchive/rxrabbit/README.md

 We happily accept contributions in the form of [Github PRs](https://help.github.com/articles/about-pull-requests/) or in the form of bug reports, comments/suggestions or usage questions by creating a [github issue](https://github.com/meltwater/rxrabbit/issues).

+## Notes on project maturity

+This library was developed as an Meltwater internal project starting in October 2015.
+Over the past year it has been battle tested in production by an (ever increasing) majority of our jvm based components and is now an integral part of our technology stack.

 ## License
 The MIT License (MIT)